SmithWillSuffice/ohanga-pai/content/blog/12_debt_pyramid.md

 Mehrling does at least get the credit expansion/contraction picture correct in [Lecture-2 Part-4](https://www.youtube.com/watch?v=YXVaY-gIahw).
 So at least implicitly he is saying all money is credit and $\Delta$credit = $\Delta$debt.

+### What Mehrling Gets Right

+The hierarchy of money instruments, even those that government backs, are different in quality, that's for sure.
+This is a function of both liquidity and interest, basically.

+The more liquid the more useful, so the higher above some fictional "par" value a nominal unit on a money instrument can trade.
+But if you say "par" is the face value then cash is at par.
+Bonds are above par (they promise interest) and corporate notes are below par.

+The more interest bearing the higher the instrument can trade.
+Government bonds are bought above par because the buyer reckons the interest will get paid, and 999% of the time they're right, they just need to keep their mug-shot off Interpol databases and whatnot.

+For a black market dealer cash is superior to bonds, and sometimes fake money like bitcoin can be more useful than cash.

+But gold?
+Gold is not a money instrument.
+A paper certificate that legally promises gold is currency, and that is whatever the market price for gold happens to be, it is not in the state hierarchy of money.
+A certificate for gold has no currency face value, it has a weight of gold value, which is different to currency.
+But partly that's just semantics.
+The paper certificate promising gold could be stamped each day with the market price for that weight of gold.
+Or, I suppose (I am not familiar) the paper might promise a weight of gold priced in a fixed state currency amount, say "$\\$$800 worth at the spot price today" --- then is that a money instrument?
+It can be traded, but it is not redeemable for tax liabilities, so it is not state currency.
+Most people would probably call it currency, but I'm not so sure that is accurate.
+It is a certificate for gold, like a book voucher.
+I guess you can call it "a money-like thing".
+If you trade it for cash, you now have actual money.
+If the promise to redeem for gold is good, then the certificate can be considered a form of money (an IOU of the issuer).
+But the gold is not the money in this case, the certificate is the money.

+I get the feeling Mehrling does not make this distinction.
+Does it matter?
+I truly do not really know, but I think it does matter, it is a source of idiocy in the world.
+I mean, give me a claim on future clean water any day, not gold.
+I don't care about gold.
+The certificate for a claim on water is far more valuable, if the nominal amount is the same ($\\$$800 worth of clean water baby, that's a tonne more happiness than the same amount of gold).

 ## Caveats